ern0/256byte-flagquiz/README.md

 - which has a database,
 - written in clean code style in assembly language.

-I also wanted to know [ai/README.md](how well AI tools understand assembly code).
+I also wanted to know [how well AI tools understand assembly code](ai/README.md).
 Spoiler: they've done a pretty good job.